 Since the jackets are sourced secondhand they each have their own individual personality and because over the years denim has been produced in such a wide variety of styles, the possibilities are endless.
 “I love the process of sourcing the perfect jacket for each quilted fabric piece —My jackets always look unique and bespoke.
 No two Sacred Tide jackets are exactly the same.
 Each jacket has its own story and character—just like my customer.
 I love watching a jacket find its 'person'.”

-Kelsea uses fabrics that depict timeless artwork such as Pamela Coleman Smith’s Tarot Card imagery and Hokusai’s 36 views of Mt.
+Kelsea works with fabrics that depict timeless artwork such as Pamela Coleman Smith’s Tarot Card imagery and Hokusai’s 36 views of Mt.
 Fuji woodblock series.
 Her Tarot Jacket Collection was inspired by her own spiritual practice and has been brewing for years, “I’ve worked with Tarot cards since I was 13.
 I love quilting Tarot fabric because it feels like the esoteric symbols and magic truly come to life.”
 Each Tarot card jacket has its own significance and is meant to invoke a specific intention by the wearer.
 Kelsea’s Edo/Japanesque collection is inspired by her stay at Sogenji a Buddhist monastery in Japan.
 “I love the powerful landscapes and celebration of nature in Hokusai’s artwork.”
 While these two jacket collections may seem worlds away from each other, they both hold a deeper meaning as they invite the viewer to relish in the energy of nature and our spiritual connection to the elements within the natural world.